Subsistence pattern: Horticulture

 Horticultural societies typically engage in small-scale gardening with simple tools.
 These methods allow for higher population densities but still depend on the availability of plentiful, undeveloped land.
 A common type of horticulture is slash-and-burn cultivation, wherein regions of wild foliage are cut and burnt, producing nutrient-rich biochar in which to grow crops.
 Traditional, small-scale slash-and-burn cultivation—such as that practiced by the Guaraní people in South America – can be efficient and sustainable, with the natural environment eventually reclaiming and reintegrating old garden plots.

 Pastoralism

-Pastoralism is the herding and breeding of domestic animals.
+Pastoralism involves the herding and breeding of domestic animals.
 Pastoralism is common in arid geographic regions, or those with fluctuating rainfall.
 In such places, raising herbivores is often a more reliable lifestyle than farming, and the livestock convert wild vegetation that is indigestible to humans into meat and dairy products.
 Pastoral communities are generally nomadic to accommodate for the needs of their herds as the seasons and the availability of pasture changes.
 Pastoralism remains fairly popular today, with 21 million pastoralists in Africa and Asia alone.